-Subsequent to the end of the year, on March 2, 2015, the Company and SunTrust Bank entered into a Line of Credit Termination Agreement in order to terminate the Company's line of credit with SunTrust evidenced by that certain commercial note dated August 15, 2014 in the principal amount of \$2,000,000.
+On March 2, 2015, the Company and SunTrust Bank entered into a Line of Credit Termination Agreement in order to terminate the Company's line of credit with SunTrust evidenced by that certain commercial note dated August 15, 2014 in the principal amount of \$2,000,000.
 On the Termination Date, there were no amounts due or payable to SunTrust.

-Note 12: Short Term Debt - Related Parties
+Note 11: Short Term Debt - Related Parties

 As part of the Merger, the Company acquired certain liabilities from A Squared.
 From time to time, A Squared required short-term advances to fund its operations and provide working capital from its founder, the Company's current Chief Executive Officer, Andrew Heyward.
-As of December 31, 2014, these advances totaled \$411,008, compared to \$516,659 as of December 31, 2013.
-During the year ended December 31, 2014, the Company repaid a portion of the advances to its Chief Executive Officer, Andrew Heyward, in the amount of \$105,651.
+As of December 31, 2015, these advances totaled \$410,535, compared to \$411,008 as of December 31, 2014.
+During the year ended December 31, 2015, the Company repaid a portion of the advances to its Chief Executive Officer, Andrew Heyward, in the amount of \$472.

 These advances are interest free and have no stated maturity.
 The Company has applied an imputed interest rate of 6% in accordance with ASC 835-30-45.
-During years ended December 31, 2014 and 2013, the Company recognized imputed interest expense of \$25,842 and \$0 as a contribution to additional paid-in capital, respectively.
+During years ended December 31, 2015 and 2014, the Company recognized imputed interest expense of \$24,757 and \$25,482 as a contribution to additional paid-in capital, respectively.

-Note 13: Stockholders' Equity
+Note 12: Stockholders' Equity